datanav/docs/training/050_microservices/030_Novice.rst

     }
   }

-In this case the data from the source is not ordered chronologically, which means we can not use the "is_chronological" tag.
+In this case the data from the source is not ordered chronologically, which means we can not use the ``is_chronological`` tag.
 The benefit of chronologically ordered data in the source system is that if the pipe's pump for some reason should fail in the middle of a request, Sesam can use the chronological order of the source data to continue requesting data from the last received entity.
 If the data is not ordered, Sesam has to re-run the whole request.
-Additionally, the microservice needs to pass on a property named "_updated" to Sesam for each entity from the source.
-This property should take the value corresponding to the time-stamp or sequence value of the source data representing the last data update for that entity (the same column as for the "updated_column" for SQL type sources).
-When the entities have been passed on into Sesam, the inbound pipe will go through all these "_updated" values and pick the max value as the new "pipe_offset".
+Additionally, the microservice needs to pass on a property named ``_updated`` to Sesam for each entity from the source.
+This property should take the value corresponding to the time-stamp or sequence value of the source data representing the last data update for that entity (the same column as for the ``updated_column`` for SQL type sources).
+When the entities have been passed on into Sesam, the inbound pipe will go through all these ``_updated`` values and pick the max value as the new ``pipe_offset``.

-The first time the inbound pipe runs (or if the pipe is reset), the "pipe_offset" will not have a value, resulting in a complete import of all the data from the ressource.
-Once data has been imported, the new "pipe_offset" will get passed to the microservice as the request parameter "since".
-This parameter can in turn be used as a request parameter to the API ensuring that only data updated after the last "since" value will be included when pulling of data is done again.
+The first time the inbound pipe runs (or if the pipe is reset), the ``pipe_offset`` will not have a value, resulting in a complete import of all the data from the ressource.
+Once data has been imported, the new ``pipe_offset`` will get passed to the microservice as the request parameter ``since``.
+This parameter can in turn be used as a request parameter to the API ensuring that only data updated after the last ``since`` value will be included when pulling of data is done again.
 An example of this is shown in the Python code snippet below.

 .. code-block:: python